 Diet

 Your dog will have different nutritional needs at each stage of his or her life.
 As a puppy, you need to choose a food that supports the demands of growth and development.
 Different breeds will have different needs, depending on his or her expected dog growth rate.
 When your dog is full-grown, you should shift to a food that fuels daily activity, reflecting your lifestyle.
 Those nutritional needs will change once again in a dog’s senior years.
-Consult a canine nutritionist or veterinarian if you’re unsure of your dog’s dietary needs.
+Consult your veterinarian if you’re unsure of your dog’s dietary needs.

 Training/Behavior